From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 Grafana Visualizes metrics in dashboards

-What I Plan to Add Next
+What This Project Plans to Add Next

-My next steps for this repo are:
+Planned next steps for this repo:

 1. Add a deploy stage (for example Ansible-based remote deployment).